Cedar River Channel Migration Zone Study and Map

 Channel migration is the lateral or downstream shifting of a river channel within its river valley.
 Channel migration is a type of flood hazard, different from inundation hazard.
 Visit the channel migration page for more information.

-The Cedar River Channel Migration Zone (CMZ) Study and Map, effective June 18, 2015, applies to the Cedar River valley from Landsburg (river mile 22) to the river mouth in Renton (river mile 0).
-The Cedar CMZ Study and Map are used to regulate land use within affected areas, identify hazard areas, and help property owners make informed land use decisions.
+The Cedar River Channel Migration Zone (CMZ) Study and Map, effective June 18, 2015, and the Cedar River CMZ Reassessment Technical Memorandum, adopted November 25, 2019, applies to the Cedar River valley from Landsburg to the river mouth in Renton.
+The combined 2019 Cedar CMZ Map will be used to regulate land use within the mapped CMZ, identify hazard areas, and help property owners make informed land use decisions.

 New development generally is not allowed within the severe hazard area of the channel migration zone and new development may be restricted within the moderate hazard area of the channel migration zone.

-The Cedar CMZ Study and Map also will be used to inform the Cedar River Corridor Planning process.
+The 2015 Cedar CMZ Study and Map was also used to inform the Cedar River Corridor Planning process.

 CMZ map preparation